SEND Information Report

 Parents will have the opportunity to discuss their child’s progress with class teachers at parents evening consultations.
 The SENCO is always available on these evenings for further discussion and to support parents/carers with any concerns they may have.

-Parent workshops are offered in school, to help parents with supporting children in areas such as reading, maths and speaking and listening.
+Parent workshops are offered in school, to help parents with supporting children in areas such as reading, maths, phonics and speaking and listening.
+We encourage parents to attend these sessions.

 - What support will there be for my child’s overall well-being?

 We have an inclusion team, who along with class teachers and support staff, make sure children have the highest level of pastoral care possible.
-As part of the team, we have a Learning Mentor and a Family Support Manager, who work with specific children and families, in order to meet their emotional and social needs.
+As part of the team, we have a Learning Mentor who will be available to support your child to help them overcome any barriers to learning.
+She works to help address any issues which could have a detrimental impact on a child’s engagement, happiness and progress, including punctuality and attendance, child mental health issues, difficult family circumstances, behaviour and social problems.
+We have a Family Support Manager, who works with specific children and families, in order to meet their emotional and social needs.
+She can set up Early Help Plans and liaise with parents and carers and external agencies.

-All our staff are trained in Child Protection procedures; we also have three members of staff who are specially designated to ensure the safeguarding of all children.
+All our staff are trained in Child Protection procedures; we also have five members of staff who are specially designated to ensure the safeguarding of all children.

 - What specialist services and expertise are available or accessed by the school?